 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Germans Love David Hasselhoff: Despite being Belgian, the series is far more popular in The Netherlands nowadays then in their homecountry.
+Germans Love David Hasselhoff: Despite being Belgian, the series is far more popular in The Netherlands nowadays than in their homecountry.
 Of course, this is mainly because most of the Belgian references have been replaced by Dutch ones.
 The characters all speak standard Dutch now, use the Dutch airlines KLM and spent more time in Dutch locations then in Belgian ones.

 From the 1960s on the stories became increasingly moralistic, even ending each story with a literally explained heavy handed message or ethical life lesson.

 Since the 1990s too many storylines revolve around Wiske being jealous of Suske whenever he gets attention from other girls.

 Ever since the death of the original author many stories have lacked any form of suspense, comedy, inspiration or charm.
 It got to the point that the newer stories are almost unrecognizable, compared to the classics.
 Even the studio itself felt it had to fire one of its employees, because his eccentric ideas became too obnoxiously awful and stupid.

 Re-releasing older albums and "updating" them (read: removing old gags, refreshing the text etc.) does not sit well with old time fans and collectors.

 The main characters briefly received an update to their clothing style, which was dropped after a few issues due to a huge amount of complaints coming from the fanbase.

 The stories are being driven by the side characters at this point in time, as both Suske and Wiske come off as rather bland compared to any other character.
 They are little more than walking/talking moral compasses for other characters and the reader at this point.